shilga/rp2040-gameboy-cartridge-firmware/Readme.md

 ## How can I get the needed hardware?
 Find the Kicad project files in this [repo](https://github.com/shilga/rp2040-gameboy-cartridge).
 Or order one on [Tindie](https://www.tindie.com/products/32710/).

+## Discord
+Find the Discord server to get help or discuss about this project. <https://discord.gg/dxRcBQSc>